somethingTacos/ftpSetup/ftpSetup_UbuntuServer_18.04/README.txt

 - vsftpdl.conf will be replaced
 - ufw will be enabled and ports 20,21,990,40000-50000 (all tpc) will allow traffic
 - some files will be created/altered: vsftpd.conf(alt), vsftpd.userlist(add), /bin/ftponly(add), /etc/shells(alt)
-I'm probably forgetting something, but whatever...
+I'm probably forgetting something, but whatever.

+   !!!
+RUN THIS AT YOUR OWN RISK !!!